behdaad/SNPArchitecture/README.md

 }
 ```

-Told you!
-We always put constants in one place: :]
+We always put constants in one place:

 ```swift
 private struct Constants {